 - A64.
-ISA (UK and Ireland) 240 contains requirements and guidance on communication of fraud to management and, where management may be involved in the fraud, to those charged with governance.24 - A65.
+ISA (UK) 240 (Revised June 2016) contains requirements and guidance on communication of fraud to management and, where management may be involved in the fraud, to those charged with governance.24 - A65.
 Group management may need to keep certain material sensitive information confidential.
-Examples of matters that may be significant to the financial statements of the component of which component management may be unaware include the following: - Potential litigation. - Plans for abandonment of material operating assets. - Subsequent events. - · Significant legal agreements.
+Examples of matters that may be significant to the financial statements of the component of which component management may be unaware include the following:

-24 ISA (UK and Ireland) 240, paragraphs 40-42.
+24 ISA (UK) 240 (Revised June 2016), paragraphs 40-42.